miltosmac/DCMI/README.md

 ![alt text](https://github.com/miltosmac/DCMI/blob/main/DCMI_Illustrations/Example_4x4_D=1.jpg?raw=true)

-The Figure above, provides a naive example with the iteration depth 𝐷 = 1 and a small 2- dimensional grid of 4 ∗ 4.
+The figure above, provides a naive example with the iteration depth 𝐷 = 1 and a small 2- dimensional grid of 4 ∗ 4.
 We examine the impact of the input data only in correlation with the element with the red color.
 For every new input, that is, the element colored in pink, the value of the input is multiplied with the corresponding coefficients, and the partial result is stored on the Reuse Buffer.
 This